Eucharistic miracle: Scientific analysis of flesh and blood miracles

-The *rp.pl* report further detailed that Sobaniec-Łotowska and her chosen colleague performed the analyses, but she was reluctant to speak to the newspaper, citing strict secrecy.
+The Rzeczpospolita report further detailed that Sobaniec-Łotowska and her chosen colleague performed the analyses, but she was reluctant to speak to the newspaper, citing strict secrecy.
 She released only a general summary report that lacked pictures and provided only a high-level description of a simple histopathological test.
 This report claimed the sample was heart muscle, but crucially, it did not specify whether its origin was human or animal, and a detailed report was reportedly never released.
 Contradictorily, her colleague, Professor Sulkowski, in an oral description to the department head, reportedly stated that the nuclei in the sample were not centrally located, a characteristic that would contradict a finding of heart muscle.
-When questioned by *rp.pl* about the arrangement of the nuclei, he also refused to answer, citing secrecy.
+When questioned by Rzeczpospolita about the arrangement of the nuclei, he also refused to answer, citing secrecy.
 No other personnel at the University, including Professor Chyczewski, were permitted to view the samples, associated pictures, or a detailed report despite inquiries.
 Furthermore, the Medical University of Białystok reportedly offered to conduct DNA tests on the sample, but the Archbishop declined this offer.
-The Archbishop also did not submit the 'miracle' for approval to the Vatican.
+The Archbishop Ozorowski also did not submit the "miracle" for approval to the Vatican.

+From 2020-2021, scientists investigated a 2016 case of a "bleeding host" found at the Franciscan Church of Schwarz, Tyrol, and released their findings in 2023.
+They discovered that the red and brown colouring was caused entirely by "bacterial and fungal contamination of the host (wafer)" and "no solid proof of mammalian tissue".
+DNA analyses failed due to limited material made available, and the friars declined to grant further samples.

+Some Catholics have analyzed relics related to Jesus, most prominently miraculous Eucharistic hosts, and have found them to all have the blood type AB.
+This finding has been used to defend transubstantiation, and to infer that Jesus most likely had AB blood.
+Catholic scientist Kelly Kearse analysed claimed shared AB results from various relics, including Eucharist hosts.
+He discovered they are likely due to bacteria contamination, as AB antigens are not unique to human blood and serological tests cannot distinguish between them.
+Moreover, he notes none of the AB studies were published in peer-review, and DNA testing would be required to confirm human origin.
+Kelly Kearse and Stacy Trasancos have both noted scientific problems with Eucharist miracle claims, which includes Lanciano, Buenos Aires, Tixtla, Sokółka, Legnica, and Tyrol—arguing against exaggerations, and for more critical and constructive evaluations, retesting of samples, and much better protocol to investigate occurrences.
+In 2025, a group of Polish scientists and researchers—which included Tadeusz Dobosz (biolog) and Włodzimierz Wołyniec, similarly demanded rigorous scientific standards and an internationally standardized protocol for evaluating all peri-eucharist phenomena.
+Including the need for open access to the scientific community and full data transparency in established science journals.